 Skipping keywords in your boards and descriptions is one of the most common Pinterest mistakes that limits how often your content is found.
 Pinterest works like a visual search engine, so SEO (search engine optimization) is crucial.
 Your board titles, board descriptions, and even your profile name all play a big role in how Pinterest understands your content.

 When your boards don’t have clear, keyword-rich titles or descriptions, Pinterest has no idea what your account is about.
 That means your pins are less likely to show up in searches.
-The same goes for skipping keywords in your pin titles or graphics.
-You might be creating beautiful content, but if Pinterest can’t categorize it properly, it won’t reach the right audience.

-Start with keyword research.
+📌 MY ADVICE: Start with keyword research.
 Use the Pinterest search bar to see what phrases your ideal audience is actually typing in, then use those keywords naturally into your pin titles, descriptions, and board details.
 Each board should be organized around a clear topic or theme, with a descriptive title and a keyword-loaded description.

 3. Ignoring Analytics

-Check Pinterest Analytics once or twice a month and focus on metrics like impressions, saves, clicks, and engagement rate.
+📌 MY ADVICE: Check Pinterest Analytics once or twice a month and focus on metrics like impressions, saves, clicks, and engagement rate.

 - If a pin gets saves but few clicks, adjust your call to action.